There is a bit of controversy over who found the surf break at The Farm in Bunker Bay circa 1962.

 In 1978 Vance & Nancy Burrow were living in a rental cottage in Meelup Valley on Geographe Bay.
 Vance used to drive his 4WD around Bunker Bay & pull up on the beach in front of Boneyards surf break.
 Driving on that beach is now banned.

-Photos: 1980s Steve Hannett surfing at The Farm and Vance & Nancy Burrow’s Landrover driving on the beach at Bunkers (bottom right).
-Photos courtesy of Ric Chan.
+Late 70s Boneyards at Bunker Bay.
+Photos Vance Burrow & Gary Gibbon.
+(Left) 1978 Vance Burrow.
+(Right) 1979 Andy Jones.1980s Steve Hannett surfing at The Farm and Vance & Nancy Burrow’s Landrover driving on the beach at Bunkers (bottom right).
+Photos Ric Chan.

 Like a lot of other SW surf breaks, increased predator sightings and crowds are impacting on surf breaks at Bunker Bay.